SCM Blended Program

 However, students taking the blended path (SCMb) will arrive at MIT in early January, AFTER the bulk of recruiting has already happened.
 A few companies will still come to MIT SCM for recruiting but not nearly as many as in the Fall.
-MIT and the SCM program will provide career counseling and some job placement support for the SCMb students.
+MIT and the SCM program will provide career coaching and some job search support for the SCMb students.
 But the SCMb students will need to work harder and take full responsibility for finding themselves a job.
-If your main goal in coming to MIT is to land a really great high-paying job you are much better off attending the Residential SCMr program where time is allocated for career development and placement throughout the entire 10 months.
+If your main goal is to land a really great high-paying job, you are much better off attending the Residential SCMr program where time is allocated for career development and precruiting throughout the entire 10 months.

 Also note that most recruiters who come to MIT SCMr are looking for young supply chain professionals between 25 and 35 years old with 5-7 years of relevant supply chain experience.
 Students who are outside of this “sweet spot” need to work harder to get a job.
 About 1/3 of these companies will sponsor foreign students for an H-1B visa, the others do not.
 Therefore non-US students also need to work harder to get a job.

-Job Placement support will be provided to SCMb students by both the SCM department and the MIT GECD office.
+Job Search support will be provided to SCMb students by both the SCM department and the MIT GECD office.

 The SCM-provided support to SCMb Students includes: